Yagisan/The-Bustling-Valley/README.md

 This is described [in depth here](https://stardewmodding.wiki/wiki/Json_Shuffle), but the short version is that adding, removing, or updating mods that use JSON assets in an ongoing save results in the items becoming messed up. **To avoid a JSON Shuffle, please wait until all machines have finished processing before updating this mod list**.

 It's not fixable.
 Please don't alter this modlist once you start playing. **If you do get a shuffle, the best thing to do is to put all shuffled items in the shipping bin, or trash it.**

-## Does it work with the Unofficial 64 bit Stardew Valley ?

-64-bit mode for Stardew Valley is **unofficial**.
-The Bustling Valley has not been successfully tested with 64-bit mode.

-1.5.5 will bring an official 64-bit mode.
-The Bustling Valley will update for that.

-## I have Out of Memory Errors.
-What do I do ?

-Stardew Valley on Windows is a 32bit application.
-Regardless of how much memory your system may have, it can only use a maximum of 4GB of RAM.
-As a practical matter Stardew Valley begins to show out of memory errors after 3.3GB of memory has been used.
-This mod list consumes approximately 2GB of memory while running.
-It is strongly recommended that you do not add any more mods to this list.
-If you experience an Out of Memory error, it is recommended that you immediately quit, and restart the day.

 ## How do I reset the configuration files ?